AguilarLagunasArturo/linux-workspace/README.md

 git fetch
 ```
 # System configuration
-Stuff I have to configure manually.
+Stuff I have to do manually.
 ## Shortcuts
 |Name|Shortcut|Command|
 |:-|:-|:-|